 Because this is the first (and likely only) time we will be running this course, we do not have any course records.
 The overall winners and masters winners will set the course record for this course.

 Expect about 6 aid stations on the course at around mile 3, 5, 6, 7, 10, and 12.
-A medic will be stationed at the aid station at or near mile 7.
+A medic will be stationed at the aid station at or near mile 6.
+We'll have oranges and bananas at mile 10.
 Keep in mind, the exact location of each aid station may vary from race to race.
 Aid stations include toilets, water, Gnarly Hydrate, Honey Stinger gels, basic first aid supplies, and sometimes more.

 All stations are cup-free so plan to bring your own hydration solution or request a free HydraPouch when you register.